LilithHafner/Chairmarks.jl/docs/src/migration.md

 The arguments to Chairmarks are lowered to functions, not quoted expressions.
 Consequently, there is no need to interpolate variables and interpolation is therefore not supported.
-Like BenchmarkTools, benchmarks that includes access to nonconstant globals will receive a performance overhead for that access.
+Like BenchmarkTools, benchmarks that include access to nonconstant globals will receive a performance overhead for that access.
 However, Chairmarks evaluates expressions in the scope of the macro call, not in global scope, so nonconstant global access is much less of an issue in Chairmarks than BenchmarkTools.
-Three possible ways to avoid it are to put the `@b` call in a function, make the global constant, or to include it in the setup or initiaization phase.
+Three possible ways to avoid it are to put the `@b` call in a function, make the global constant, or to include it in the setup or initialization phase.
 For example,

 ```jldoctest
 julia> x = 6 # nonconstant global